go to top

 Rideshare CTP Insurance

-Ridesharing drivers pay the same CTP premium as other passenger vehicles.
+Rideshare is a type of point-to-point service.* Ridesharing drivers pay the same CTP premium as other passenger vehicles.
 Since 1 April 2018 they also pay 10 cents per kilometre or 6.6 cents per kilometre if the journey started in a country region.
-This applies only when the driver has a fare-paying passenger.
+The distance-based premium applies only when the driver has a fare-paying passenger.

 Difference between rideshare and taxis